Story Board and User Feedback

 Compose a Story

-• Description.
-A short summary of the story.
+- Description.
+A short summary of the story, which is optional.

-6. In the dialog that has opened, enter Node Name and Node Label.
-After that, pick a trigger in Select Intent.
+- In the dialog that has opened, enter Node Label and Node Name.
+After that, pick an intent in Select Intent.
 If none of the existing intents matches your story, you can use Create New Intent to write a trigger from scratch.

 Note: a) For a newly-created intent, utterances are added from the Intents section.
 An error is thrown when insufficient utterances are available.